stas00/the-art-of-debugging/methodology.md

 Let's look at some more practical `watch -n` examples.

-Do you have a problem with a program eating up a disc space on some partition and you want to correlate the execution with that partition?
+Do you have a problem with a program eating up a disk space on some partition and you want to correlate the execution with that partition?
 Say, it's a partition named `/tmp`
 ```
 watch -n 'df -h | grep /tmp'
 ```